jbdamask/jbdamask.github.io/_posts/2024-05-04-stuff-gpt-knows.md

 categories: jekyll update
 ---

-## Running list of things GPT knows that surpised me
+## Running list of things GPT knows, or can do, that surpised me

 __User__:
 What’s the Stravinsky piece that starts with a simple melody played on oboe?